BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `supported_versions` *List of uint16* List of all supported API versions by the LSP.
   - Client MUST compare the version of the API and therefore ensure compatibility.
 - `website` *string* Website of the LSP.
-  - MUST be a maximum of 256 characters.
+  - MUST be at most 256 characters long.
 - `options` *dictionary* Dictionary of all options supported by the LSP.
   - `minimum_depth_channel` *uint8* Minimum number of block confirmations before the LSP accepts a channel as confirmed and sends `channel_ready` (previously `funding_locked`).
     - MAY be 0 to allow 0conf channels.